 Health insurance

 Public health insurance is used to pay for the health care of the insured.
 It is compulsory for all citizens of the Czech Republic from birth until death.
 This does not mean that everyone pays for it out of their own pocket.
 The state pays for a large part of the population.
 The amount of health insurance is determined on the basis of the minimum assessment base(minimum wage) or the average wage of the national economy.
 Different groups therefore pay different amounts.
 It depends on whether you are an employee, self-employed or have no taxable income.

-Social security contributions consist of three components: sickness insurance, pension insurance and the state employment policy contribution.
-Its main purpose is to provide support in unfavourable social situations and to pay old-age pensions, which form the bulk of the scheme.
+Social security contributions are made up of three components: sickness insurance, pension insurance and a contribution to state employment policy.
+Its main purpose is to provide support in unfavourable social situations and to pay old-age pensions, which form the bulk of the social security system.
 The amount you have to pay for social insurance is determined as a multiple of the percentage rate and the assessment base.
-These vary depending on whether you are an employee, employer, self-employed or self-payer.
+The assessment base for social insurance varies depending on whether you are an employee, employer, self-employed or self-payer.

-Tip: Being self-employed involves a certain amount of administrative burden in the form of levies, payments and tax returns.
-What does all this entail and when is a flat-rate tax worthwhile instead?
+Self-employed activity involves a certain amount of administrative burden in the form of levies and payments for self-employed persons.
+What does all this entail and when is a flat-rate regime worthwhile instead?
 This is the focus of our next article.

+Health insurance